FAQs for Prospective Students & Families

 Rosary College focuses on establishing a vibrant learning community that values the great works of the past and their relevance to contemporary life.
 The institution believes in the transformative power of a good education within the Catholic tradition.
 While the immediate focus is on providing the best liberal arts education possible, future plans may include expanding the curriculum to incorporate training in trades and other fields and establishing a permanent campus.
 There is openness to evolving into a four-year university and beyond as the college grows, provided that doing so meets its community’s and students’ needs.

-Rosary College anticipates welcoming a number of students for its inaugural semester.
+Rosary College anticipates welcoming a number of students for the 2025 fall semester..
 The college’s unique model, offering in-person and online classes, attracts students from various backgrounds and locations.
 Strong interest and support have been received from the community, and the exact enrollment numbers will be finalized as the semester approaches.

 Rosary College employs a comprehensive advertising strategy, including setting up vendor tables at Catholic events and conferences to engage directly with potential students and their families.
 The college maintains a robust online presence through active engagement on platforms such as Facebook, Instagram, YouTube, X (formerly Twitter), and LinkedIn.
 Email campaigns and features in prominent Catholic news outlets like Catholic World Report, Crisis Magazine, The Imaginative Conservative, Catholic News Agency, and the National Catholic Register help spread the word about Rosary College.